Royal Rumble (2026): Background

-For the first time in Royal Rumble's history, the event will be held outside of North America, as it will be held in Riyadh, Saudi Arabia.
+The 39th annual Royal Rumble was held in Riyadh, Saudi Arabia, marking the first traditional Royal Rumble event to take place outside of North America.

-The Royal Rumble is an annual professional wrestling event that is traditionally held in January by the American company WWE since 1988.
-It is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Survivor Series, and Money in the Bank, referred to as the "Big Five".
-The concept of the event is based around the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The Royal Rumble is an annual professional wrestling premium live event (PLE), traditionally held in January by the American company WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event in 1989 and also available via livestreaming in 2015.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
+It is named after and centered on the Royal Rumble match.

 From 1988 up through the 2025 event, the Royal Rumble was held annually in North America, with the inaugural 1988 event in Canada and the rest in the United States.
 In early 2018, WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 The first event in this partnership was the one-off Greatest Royal Rumble, which featured a 50-man Royal Rumble match.
 In May 2024, the chairman of Saudi Arabia's General Entertainment Authority, Turki Alalshikh, announced that the country was in talks with WWE to bring either the Royal Rumble or WrestleMania to the country in 2026 or 2027.
 On January 3, 2025, PWInsider reported that WWE would be holding the 2026 Royal Rumble in Saudi Arabia, with Fightful later confirming an official announcement would come during the Raw premiere on Netflix.